 They too would like a manager who makes them feel involved and appreciated.

-They too would like a nice relationship with their superiors, to have clarity around company goals, to get frequent feedback to feel seen and made feel valuable.
+They too would certainly like a nice relationship with their superiors, to have clarity around company goals, to get frequent feedback to feel seen and made feel valuable.

 If top management starts talking about how they feel at work, there’s a higher possibility that the behaviour will trickle down.

-Make your employees feel part of the company and that their safety and wellbeing is your main priority.
+Subsequently, make sure your employees feel part of the company and that their safety and wellbeing is your main priority.